Skip to main content

 At the federal district court level, New York is divided into four districts: Northern, Eastern, Western, and Southern.

-New York has four judicial vacancies
+New York has three judicial vacancies

 Image